For UTMA accounts, many states set a different age of majority

 The age of majority may sometimes grant other rights, like the ability to buy cigarettes, consent to medical treatment, or get insurance.
 Every state sets their own age of majority and the specific restrictions as to what the adult cannot do until they reach that age.

 The age of majority is 18 in most places, except three states.
 Alabama and Nebraska set the age of majority to 19 and Mississippi sets it at 21.

-With some exceptions, a minor can't receive the funds in an UTMA account unless she is at least 21 years old
+With some exceptions, a minor can't receive the funds in an UTMA account unless they're at least 21 years old.

 See the chart below to compare the age of majority and UTMA account age of majority in every state.
 UTMA accounts are custodial accounts, meaning that a custodian manages the funds in them until the minor comes of age.

 |D.C.||18||18 or 21|